Thorium/thorium.github.io/FSharpAzure/2-DomainModel/DomainModelEng.md

     let ``return`` (Operation f1) = Operation(fun a -> [f1(a)])

 Implement the sell-operation and try to get it working in the original example.

+This is how you can declare your own functions:

+    [lang=fsharp]
+    //Example use, with list-parameter, one parameters:
+    let doubleTradeAmount = map (fun al -> [fst(al |> List.head),snd(al |> List.head)*2m])
+    let goneDouble = doubleTradeAmount (buy "MSFT" 100m) eval goneDouble ("not-used-initial-state",0m)

+As you can see, the list-context is useless here and causes just extra List.head-calls.
+You can try to remove the list from the computations.

+Create a custom function using map2-function.

 ## Links / Sources ##